The Best 3 Day New York City Itinerary for First Time Visitors

 When visiting the American Museum of Natural History, you'll discover an array of exhibits on animal species and scientific phenomena.
 These displays include features on outer space, the Tyrannosaurus Rex, and butterfly conservation.

-🏨 Places to stay near American Museum of Natural History
+🏨 Stay nearby American Museum of Natural History

 Central Park